The M.F.A. in Acting program will not be recruiting students for fall 2016. Our next recruiting class will be for fall 2017 admission.

 Learn more about the Student Academic Appointee Health Insurance Plan

 Additional benefits include a "green conscious" campus with free buses, free Adobe and Microsoft products, and a ubiquitous wireless internet

 In the first two years each M.F.A. actor must complete a major creative project.
 These projects will be seen and evaluated by the Acting/Directing faculty in the Fall semester when all actors are cast in a creative project.
 In the Spring semester there is an annual evaluation of each actor based on artistic progress, academic achievement , and overall compliance with the obligations for being an M.F.A. actor (meeting teaching expectations, professional standards of commitment, rehearsal practices etc.).
 A recommendation is sent to the Graduate Committee as to whether or not the student should be allowed to continue in the program.
 A non-recommendation detailing the areas of weakness would result in academic probation and a possible eventual dismissal.

 An end of the year discussion is also held with each actor to discuss any questions and/or concerns that the actor wants to bring to the attention of the Acting/Directing faculty.

 In the third year each M.F.A. actor must complete a thesis project.
 In addition, an oral examination with prescribed material, an oral defense of the project, and an appropriate record of the project are required.
-The permanent record of the thesis project will follow a format prescribed by the Department of Theatre and Drama.
+The permanent record of the thesis project will follow a format prescribed by the Department of Theatre, Drama, and Contemporary Dance.